-One of my first relationships was a woman in my third year of college named Nancy.
-Now, Nancy had previously been cheated on by her ex-boyfriend in high school and she had some trust issues while we were going out.
+The one about relationships rang true to me.
+I didn’t get my first girlfriend until I was 20 years old.
+However, a few weeks into the relationship it became abundantly clear that we were not a good match.
+She had previously been cheated on by her ex-boyfriend in high school, so she had a lot of trust issues while we were going out.
 For example, she would sometimes ask me:

 “What do you think of [another female classmate]?
 Huh?
 Be honest!”